-- Always maintain the engine/motor, disk and wires in good condition. - Always make sure the test engine or motor is firmly secured to the dyno - NEVER TUCH on a moving disk! - Avoid loose items including cloths, cables, belts and loose small times which might fall into the gap between the disk and the dynamometer. - The controller contains dangerous voltages and currents.
-Never operate the dynamometer with the controller opened. - Disconnect all power to the dynamometer and auxiliary components before opening or servicing. - Insure proper ventilation whenever operating a combustion engine.
+- Always maintain the engine/motor fuel lines and power wires in good condition. - Always make sure the test vehicle is firmly secured to the dyno - NEVER TUCH on a moving roller! - Avoid loose items including cloths, cables, belts and loose small times which might fall into the chain or gap between the roller and frame. - The controller contains dangerous voltages and currents.
+Never operate the dynamometer with the controller opened. - Disconnect all power to the dynamometer and auxiliary components before opening or servicing. - Insure proper ventilation whenever operating a combustion engine. - Always make sure a fire extinguisher is handy by.